kordusas/npp_mcnp_plugin/README.md

    -  +f6 tally doesnt have a particle identifier
    -  tally parameters (cells or surfaces) are missing
    -  tally is missing
-   -  surface type is valid
+   -  surface type is invalid
    -  transformation parameters are missing
+   -  cell entries(surface or #cell) are not integers

 ## Installation